mozilla-services/autopush-rs/docs/src/running.md

 of docker-compose, you may setup a more thorough configuration using config files as documented below.

-_**Note**_: The load-tester can be run against it or you can run Firefox with the local Autopush per the `test-with-firefox` docs.
+> _**Note**_: The load-tester can be run against it or you can run Firefox with the local Autopush per the `test-with-firefox` docs.

 ## Configuration

 Autopush can be configured in three ways; by option flags, by environment variables, and by configuration files.
 Autopush uses three configuration files.
-These files use standard <span class="title-ref">ini</span> formatting similar to the following:
+These files use standard `ini` formatting similar to the following:

 ``` cfg
 # A comment description